samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 1. This gets us the current authorization status from PHPhotoLibrary.
 If we've already been granted authorization from prior prompts, we call the completion handler with a value of true and return out of the method.

 2. If authorization has not been previously granted or requested, we request it.
-As stated earlier when requesting authorization, iOS displays an alert that asks for user's permission, upon user's selection it passes back the user's selection as a PHAuthorizationStatus object.\
+When requesting authorization, iOS displays an alert that asks for user's permission, upon user's selection it passes back the user's selection as a **PHAuthorizationStatus** object.
 We then call our completion handler and return true if the status (PHAuthorizationStatus) value is .authorized, or .limited, otherwise we return false.